Is Provident Trust Group A Scam

 What is Provident Trust Group?

-Provident Trust Group is an IRA custodian with more than 30,000 clients and investors in the U.S. and has over $3 billion worth of assets.
+Provident Trust Group is an IRA custodian with more than 30,000 clients and investors in the U.S. and has over $3 billion worth of client assets and assets under custody.

 Moreover, it is considered as one of the most popular IRA custodians all over the United States.
-It was formed by a group of professional tax attorneys who are more than qualified to cater the needs of its clients.
+It was formed by a group of professional tax attorneys who are more than qualified to cater the needs of its clients for allowable assets like real estate, private placement, trust deeds, tax liens, and private lending.

 Theresa Fette, the CEO of the company, was included in the 2012 Fortune Magazine’s list of the most powerful women entrepreneurs.